 You will also need an audio piping utility such as virtual audio cable.
-(The trial version of virtual audio cable may work, however a watermark sound is played periodically which can cause a bad decode).
+(The trial version of virtual audio cable may work, however a watermark sound is played periodically which could cause a bad decode).
 You can also use the free VB-Cable as a virtual audio cable alternative.
 Also ensure virtual audio cable or VB-cable is set as the default recording audio device in windows sound properties as DSD will use the default sound device.

 If you are unfamiliar with what a digital voice signal may look like, two waterfall examples are shown below, with audio examples.

 Now to decode the digital voice signals follow these instructions.